awaazde/awaazde-api-client-demo/README.md

 Jackson (See http://wiki.fasterxml.com/JacksonHome)
 Jersy Bundle (See https://jersey.java.net/)

-Use Maven to download dependency and mavenize the sdk-java project.
+Use Maven to download dependency and mavenize the java project.

 For PHP
    * Guzzle (See https://github.com/guzzle/guzzle)